civicsource/knockout-date-range-picker/README.md

 ##How to Use

 Include the script on your page (either via a normal script tag or via an AMD loader).
 Then bind it to a div.
-You can bind a start date or end date allow dates in the future or toggle allowing todaye as a start date by using the arguments in the binding example below.
+You can bind a start date or end date allow dates in the future or toggle allowing today as a start date by using the arguments in the binding example below.

 ###Date Range Picker
 ```html